-If you are a California resident, the "Shine the Light" law, implemented January 1, 2005, requires businesses to tell you with whom they have shared your information.
+If you are a California resident, the "Shine the Light" law requires businesses to tell you with whom they have shared your information.
 (CA Civil Code 1798.83)

 If you suspect that a company you've done business with has sold or shared your personal information with another company for marketing purposes in the last calendar year, you can request that they tell you what they have shared.
 The business must give you a list of the names and addresses of the companies that received your personal information.
 The list will also include the categories of information shared (such as name and address, e-mail address, date of birth, race, religion, occupation, telephone number, education, etc.).
 Please note that businesses are only required by law to respond to one request per year.

 This list is free, but you should know that the information does not have to be customer specific, and can be a standardized form.
 The resulting list thus might be overinclusive.